3D printing offers big promises for construction. Will the innovation live up to the hype?

 A Hopeful Future Remains for 3D in Construction

 Does 3D printing in construction have real staying power?
-From what we’ve, the promise is strong, just as long as companies like BAM and Saint-Gobain continue to innovate and push boundaries.
+From what we’ve seen, the promise is strong, just as long as companies like BAM and Saint-Gobain continue to innovate and push boundaries.

 Overall, the potential of 3D printing is too great to ignore.
 While the industry may never reach a point where it’s used exclusively, it’s only a matter of time that the technology will be improved and advance significantly.
 Overall, 3D printing is poised to be a viable solution that offers key benefits in cost savings and environmental friendliness for our building’s future.